 For 33 years, Masses were said regularly each Sunday and Holy Day and the Sacraments administered under very trying conditions and often at great distances.
 From St. John’s Mission, a house Mass was said for Catholic families in Westford.
 St. John’s grew and Archbishop Williams established the new parish of St. John the Evangelist on January 1, 1893.
 The Rev. John J. Shaw, an assistant from St. Patrick’s, Lowell, was appointed our first pastor.

 In 1962 St. John’s had grown to more than 1700 parishioners (we now number more than 9,000 active parishioners) and was `bulging at the seams`.
 We needed religious education facilities, adequate parking and a new building.
 On October 20, 1963, the first Mass was celebrated in our present church building.
 It was solemnly dedicated on November 13, 1963, by His Eminence, Richard Cardinal Cushing.
-Our parish center and rectory were built in 1980.
-With our present Administrator, Father Richard T. Burton, appointed in 2013, we revel in our past one hundred years, celebrate our present vigorous parish life, and anticipate our continued Journey of Faith into the next 100 years.
+Our parish center and rectory were built in 1980, and then in 2009, ‘bulging at the seams’ again, a new parish center was built adjacent to the main church.
+This addition of 9 ‘meeting’ rooms, primarily houses our growing Religious Education program.